 Over 100 Years Combined ExperienceWe work hard to get you every dollar you deserve for your case.
 Our attorneys have over 100 years of experience and know how to handle the insurance companies to fight for your rights.

 No Fees Unless We Win Your CaseOur lawyers will work hard to win thousands or millions of dollars for your case.
 We strive to get our clients all of the money we can for their injury and don't charge you unless we win your case.

-The large commercial trucks are another category of vehicle, and one that can inflict enormous harm when involved in road accidents.
-There’s been an increase in the number of tractor-trailers on Michigan roads, which has led to a corresponding increase in the number of accidents involving those trucks, many of them fatal.
+Large commercial trucks are another category of vehicle.
+One that can inflict enormous harm when involved in a road accident.
+There’s been an increase in the number of tractor-trailers on Michigan roads, and a corresponding increase in the number of accidents involving those trucks, many of them fatal.